 The College is committed to observing the importance of sector measures and indicators and uses the FE Choices data available on the GOV.UK website which looks at measures such as achievement rates.
 The College is required to complete the annual Finance Record for the Education and Skills Funding Agency.
-The College is assessed by the Agency as having a "Requires Improvement" financial health grading, although this is entirely caused by issues relating to the pandemic and is expected to bounce back to "Good" (which has been the position for the previous 2 years) in 2021/22.
+The College is assessed by the Agency as having a "Requires Improvement" financial health grading, although this remains heavily impacted by the effects of the pandemic, and may take a little longer to return to "Good".
+This is still the College's medium term objective.